Equivariant algebraic $K$-theory of symmetric monoidal Mackey functors: Bohmann--Osorno's TEXT -theory machine, revisited

-The first step in their construction relies on a result of Elmendorf--Mandell \cite{Elmendorf-Mandell:06} which says a slight variation on May's $K$-theory construction (weakly equivalent to the original) is a multifunctor $K\colon \PC \to {\rm Sp}$.
-Consequently, we can do a change of enrichment along $K$, from $\PC$-enriched categories to spectrally enriched categories.
-In particular, we can do a change of enrichment to get a spectrally enriched category $\Perm_{\Sp}$, which has the same objects as Perm but morphism spectra $K(\Perm(\cat A, \cat B))$.
-Thus, we have a functor by changing enrichment on both $\mathcal{A}^G$ and $\Perm$.
-In \cite[Theorem 6.2]{BohmannOsorno:2015}, Bohmann--Osorno show that $K$ defines a spectrally enriched functor $\Phi\colon \Perm_{\Sp}\to \Sp$, and so every $\PC$-Mackey functor determines a genuine $G$-spectrum via
+\end{theorem} \begin{proof} The argument is the same as in \cite{BohmannOsorno:2015}.
+First, change enrichment along the multifunctor $K^{\GMMO}\colon \PC\to \Sp$, from $\PC$-enriched categories to spectrally enriched categories.
+In particular, we can do a change of enrichment to get a spectrally enriched category $\Perm_{\Sp}$, which has the same objects as $\Perm_{\PC}$ but morphism spectra $K^{\GMMO}(\Perm(\cat A, \cat B))$.
+Thus, there is a functor by changing enrichment on both $\mathcal{A}^G$ and $\Perm$.
+In \cite[Theorem 6.2]{BohmannOsorno:2015}, Bohmann--Osorno show that $K$-theory defines a spectrally enriched functor $\Phi\colon \Perm_{\Sp}\to \Sp$, and so every $\PC$-Mackey functor determines a spectral Mackey functor via \qedhere \end{proof}

 Our previous discussion (particularly \cref{cor:compare ps and PC,lem: compare perm and sym}) gives us a way to extend Bohmann--Osorno's construction to both symmetric monoidal and permutative Mackey functors.